 During 2016, as described elsewhere in this Management Discussion and Analysis, ACDA received significant repayments on loans that were included as program income.
 This resulted in an unusually large increase to ACDA's net position as of 12/31/16.
 Several commitments, such as for the vacant building program and the commercial façade program, have been made from these program income monies.
-As those monies are expended future periods will show a decrease, such as occurred during the years ended 12/31/17, 12/31/18, and 12/31/19 to the net position of ACDA.
+As those monies are expended future periods will show a decrease.
+Such a decrease has occurred in all years beginning in 2017.

 Administration includes functions such as accounting, clerical functions, overall operational management, and budgeting.
 HUD institutes maximum percentage caps for administrative expenses by type of funding that range from 3% on HOPWA monies to 20% for CDBG monies.
 For both years presented ACDA administrative costs were within the HUD requirements.
-Administration costs incurred in 2018 appeared considerably lower than previous years or in comparison to 2019.
-However, this is the result of timing differences for when costs were incurred in relation to the program years.
-As noted elsewhere, ACDA's program years are different than the calendar year audited financial statements.
+Administration costs in 2020 were lower than 2019 primarily due to timing differences of when certain administrative related payments were incurred and paid.